 Since 2008, he has been a Scientist with the French Centre National de Recherche Scientifique (CNRS), where he was with the Ampére Laboratory, Lyon, on the topic of packaging for power electronics, with a special focus on high-temperature, high-voltage, or highdensity applications.
 In 2020 he was a Visiting Scholar with the Center for Power Electronics Systems (CPES), Virginia Tech, Blacksburg, VA, USA.

 Nick Baker received the M.Eng. degree in electrical and electronic engineering from Loughborough University, Leicestershire, U.K., in 2011.
 He completed his PhD in 2016 at Aalborg University on Junction Temperature Measurements in Power Semiconductors.
 In 2015, he was awarded European Power Electronics Association Young Member Award.
 From 2017 to 2019 he was a Post-Doc at Aalborg University, and has been an Independent Researcher funded by the Danish Independent Research Fund since 2020.
-His research interests are temperature measurements in power modules, intelligent power modules and
+His research interests are temperature measurements in power modules, intelligent power modules and novel packaging materials.

 Dr. Ty McNutt currently serves as Director of Business Development for the Fayetteville, Arkansas location of Wolfspeed, a Cree Company.
 He manages various technical projects, and works closely with customers and their applications teams to integrate advanced silicon carbide device and packaging technologies into next generation systems.
 He is an inventor on seven issued patents on silicon carbide materials, devices, packaging, and applications, as well as authored or co-authored over 70 publications on wide bandgap devices.
 Dr. McNutt has been working in the field of silicon carbide for over 18 years and received his Ph.D. in Electrical Engineering from the University of Arkansas in the field of silicon carbide semiconductor device physics.